lahsivjar/kube-arm/README.md

 * Clone kube-arm into a control PC (we will be executing ansible playbooks on this PC)
 * Install ansible on the control PC.
 For installation steps check [ansible docs](http://docs.ansible.com/ansible/latest/intro_installation.html)
 * Prepare the hosts file.
-You can use the sample file at kube-arm/hosts.sample for help.
+You can refer to sample [hosts.sample](hosts.sample) for help.
 * Run the playbook cluster-start.yaml
 ```
 ansible-playbook -i hosts cluster-start.yaml